Sound as ritual, voice as rebellion

 This is sound as reclamation.

-I write for those who feel too much, who were told to shrink or vanish.
-For those exiled from softness, and still searching for a place to land.
-My work doesn’t belong to the mainstream — it belongs to the underground, the margins, the listeners who still hear with their skin.
+I write for those who feel too much.
+For those who were taught to shrink, to disappear, to survive without witnesses.
+For those exiled from softness, still listening for a place to rest.
+My work does not seek the mainstream.
+It belongs to the underground, the margins, to listeners who hear not only with their ears, but with their skin.

-I create because I’m still here — surviving, dreaming, remembering, composing.
+I create because I am still here—remembering, surviving, dreaming, composing.

-This is my story — but it’s also an invitation.
+This is my story, but it is also an opening.